 This sample includes abstraction layer for logging libraries and DSL implementation itself.
 I’ll briefly touch upon the abstraction layer.
 This is just

 The purpose of DSL is making simple language to configure one message to be logged.
-So, the first step is writing a class to represent this configuration:
+So, the first step is writing a class to represent configuration.

 Additionally, I defined functions and parameters as

 crossinlinerespectively.
 That helps to decrease memory allocations and method call stack overhead.
 In this case, lambda won’t be created as an object of

 Function0class.
 Instead, the compiler inserts both the function and the body of lambda into invocation place.
 You can find more about that in

 Also, I added one method for each level, which sets level and message text at the same time.
 Here is an example for

 The final step is writing a glue logic which creates an instance of